Andrew Beck (American football): Houston Texans (first stint)

 On January 6, 2024, in the final game of the regular season against the Indianapolis Colts, Beck caught a 1-yard touchdown pass from C. J. Stroud.
 The Texans won the game 23–19, and clinched a playoff berth for the first time since 2019.

 Beck was placed on the Active/Physically Unable to Perform (PUP) list on July 18, 2024, and reactivated on July 29.

 On August 27, 2024, Beck was released by the Texans when they cut to their initial 53-man roster.

 Green Bay Packers

 Beck was signed by the Green Bay Packers to their practice squad on August 30, 2024.
 In October, he was elevated to the active roster for Weeks 5, 6 and 7.
 The Packers released Beck from the practice squad on October 22, 2024, because he'd exhausted his special teams call-up allotment.
 Beck played in three games for the Packers and recorded 15 offensive snaps and 16 special teams snaps.
 He was targeted once as a receiver.

 Houston Texans (second stint)

 On November 28, 2024, Beck was signed to the Houston Texans practice squad.
 Beck was elevated from the practice squad for one regular season game and played 12 snaps on offense during the game.
 He was targeted once as a receiver.

 New York Jets

 On February 7, 2025, Beck signed with the New York Jets.
+After playing all 17 games in 2025, he re-signed with the team on March 12, 2026.